Abee777/threejs-first-project/README.md

 To get started with the project, you'll need to have Node.js and npm (Node Package Manager) installed on your system.

-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/Abee777/threejs-first-project.git

-2. Install dependencies:
+2. Install dependencies: npm install

-3. Run the development server:
+3. Run the development server: npm run dev

-4. Open your web browser and navigate to `http://localhost:3000` to view the project.
+4. Open your web browser and navigate to `http://localhost:3000` to view the project or specific to Vite's local development server.

 ## Usage